 As a result of the Glass Incident Fires, damages to critical facilities and dangerous conditions arose and continue to exist.
-These include the need to stabilize dangerous conditions affecting County roadways, such as hydro seeding, debris and vegetation removal, soil and slope stabilization, and repairs to roads and associated infrastructure.
+These include the need to stabilize dangerous conditions affecting County roadways, such as hydro-seeding, debris and vegetation removal, soil and slope stabilization, and repairs to roads and associated infrastructure.
 Such work is urgently needed in advance of winter rains for slope stabilization and hydro-seeding, which is a process of planting seeds that germinate quickly in fire damaged areas that are unstable due to a loss of brush and tree cover that would normally prevent erosion and slides.
+For example, work was recently completed on two culvert replacement contracts.
+A contract for hydro-seeding services is underway.
+A future guardrail replacement contract is under design.